bartgora/RPNLibrary/README.md

 ### Version 4.0.0 (NOT RELEASED):

+Changing public API, so now you have to use "." in the numbers, and "," </br>
+as function parameter separators( in previous versions "." and "," were interpreted the same)

 ### Example 1:

-Changing public API, so now you have to use "." in the numbers, and "," </br>
-as function parameter separators( in previuos versions "." and "," were interpreted the same)

 Assume that you want to add a function max(number, number), which will return greater value, You will have to extend AbstractFunctionStrategy like this: